 Several tools can generate SRT files automatically from your video:

 Kapwing - Free subtitle generator with a visual editor.
 Upload your video, it generates captions, you can edit them in-browser and export as SRT.
-Free tier has watermarks on video exports but SRT downloads are clean.
+The free tier puts a watermark on video exports, but SRT downloads are clean.

 Descript - Upload your video, get a transcript with timestamps.
 Export as SRT.
-The editing interface is excellent - you edit the text like a document and timing adjusts automatically.
-Starts at $24/month.
+The editing interface is excellent, you edit the text like a document and timing adjusts automatically.
+Paid subscription.

 Whisper (open-source) - OpenAI's speech recognition model.
 Free and highly accurate, but requires Python and command-line usage.
 Not beginner-friendly but popular among developers.